 Collectors of whisky memorabilia regularly bid on our mini auctions and Whisky.Auction is the best place to sell whisky and spirits memorabilia.

-It’s always worth getting in touch for a free valuation if you’re not sure what memorabilia we accept.
+we recommend getting in touch for a free valuation if you’re not sure what memorabilia we accept.

 Do You Accept Trade And Press Samples?

 We do accept promotional miniatures that are surplus to requirements.
-There is a high demand from collectors and enthusiasts for promotional material and high profile bottlings.
+There is a high demand from collectors and enthusiasts for rare promotional material and high profile bottlings.

 In cases of recent limited release bottlings we may restrict acceptance of trade samples.